 - Level five: In level five vehicles, there are no drivers—the vehicle is completely responsible for operating itself.

 Autonomous vehicles are now including an increasing amount of connection to their users, other cars and infrastructure.

 Here are just some of the types of vehicular connections modern cars may be equipped with:

 - V2I: Vehicle to infrastructure (V2I) communication allows autonomous vehicles to send and receive signals from permanent pieces of infrastructure, including toll checkers, stoplights and bridges.

 - V2V: One of the most significant recent technological advances allows for vehicle to vehicle (V2V) communication.
 V2V technology helps prevent collisions and makes traffic flow more manageable and consistent.

 - V2C: Vehicle to cloud (V2C) communication allows vehicles and their users to connect to the outside world.
 V2C technology can help drivers avoid heavy traffic by downloading ongoing reports, or respond more effectively to weather events.

 - V2X: Vehicle to everything (V2X) is aspirational technology currently under development.
 It synthesizes all of the different current types of vehicular communication and augments them, increasing the effectiveness of vehicular autonomy.

 Worksafe Traffic Control Industries is the most trusted provider of traffic management technology in Vermont.
 You can count on us to provide you with a wide range of state-of-the-art safety solutions.
 We are proud of our ability to provide each and every one of our clients with high-quality, specialized safety solutions that meet their individualized needs.
-Call one of our friendly and knowledgeable professionals today to learn more about our extensive range of product offerings.
+Call one of our friendly and knowledgeable professionals today to learn more about our extensive range of product offerings, or contact us online.